gift-surg/SPOT-A-NeonatalRabbit/README.md

     - [NifTK][niftk] (only if the differential bias field correction is used in the non-rigid registration)

 + Installation
-    - We recommend to install the software in development mode, inside a python [virtual-environment][] with the following commands.
+    - We recommend to install the software in development mode, inside a python [virtual-environment][virtualenvironment] with the following commands.
         ```
         cd <folder where to clone the code>
         git clone https://github.com/SebastianoF/SPOT-A-NeonatalRabbit.git